TillJohanndeiter/quorum-cluster/README.md

 So you can imagine the network as a constant election.

-Base on own and recieving votes the new master is constaly
+Base on own and recieving votes the new master is constantly
 calculated by absolute majoritiy.
 If their is no absolute the largest part
 will surivive.
 Others will dispatch.
-If more nodes lost than connect the node
+If more nodes lost than connected the node
 will dispatch, because the network cannot build a majority any longer.

     select_self_as_master